WELCOME TO OUR PAGE ON CAREGIVING. * Care is provided for a variety of reasons. Among them are:

 Please let us know what you think.

-Directory Elsewhere on this site: Dementia and Sexual Relationships (Mental Health Page)
+Directory Elsewhere on this site: Dementia and Sexual Relationships (Mental Health Page) Benefits of Caregiving for Someone with Alzheimer's Caregiver Health

 Development of Objectives for Family Caregivers Elders Who Are Depressed: Tasks For Family Members And Friends Journal Writing About Gratitude By And For Caregivers Harmful Family Caregiving Behaviors Spousal Caregiving Can Lead to Gum Disease Teaching Caregivers to Cope Better May Strengthen Their Lives |